Cyber Monday Promos: Get 1 month free of Rent Guarantee or 1 free Tenant Report when you buy a bundle of 4! Claim offer now or learn more.

 What is tenant insurance?

-Tenant insurance, also known as renter’s insurance or content insurance, is designed to cover those who rent your property.
+Tenant coverage, also known as tenant insurance, renter’s insurance, or content insurance, is designed to cover those who rent your property.
 It helps ensure that your tenant’s belongings and your property are protected from your tenant’s liability; thus, reducing the risk exposure associated with your tenants.

 How much does tenant insurance cost?